 Place art supplies inside of an airtight bag before flying.

-Do be aware that some markers and pens can do funky stuff due to changes in air pressure (I’ve observed pens ooze ink uncontrollably after being uncapped mid-flight).
-Some travelers carry their art supplies in sealed zip lock bags.
-This method can work to prevent potential issues caused by air pressure changes during takeoff and landing, but you should avoid opening the back at any point during your flight.
-Simply keeping your pens and markers capped probably won’t work – since most pen caps are perforated to prevent choking hazards.
+Be aware that some markers and pens can do funky stuff due to changes in air pressure (I’ve observed pens ooze ink uncontrollably after being uncapped mid-flight).
+To remedy this, many travelers carry their journaling supplies in sealed zip lock bags.
+This method can work to prevent potential issues caused by air pressure changes during takeoff and landing, but you should avoid opening the bag at any point during your flight.

 6 Things you should always include in a travel journal

-Everyone’s travel journal will turn out different and will include different elements – after all, they are a reflection of who we are, where we went, and how we travel!
+Everyone’s travel journal will turn out different and will include different elements – after all, our journals are a reflection of who we are, where we went, and how we travel!
 Despite these huge differences, there are a few elements that every single travel journal should include:

 - Date marking the day of your visit and the day of the art-making, if different.